Ireland was born in 1954, son of viola player

 Philharmonic Orchestra and Opera North.

-Senior Viola Tutor and Head of Chamber Music at the Birmingham
+Robin is Head of Chamber Music at the Royal Birmingham

 courses run by ESTA, Pro Corda and Cadenza, and at the International